vcz-fr/TheFollowUp/_posts/2017/10/2017-10-21-donate-your-tab.md

     url: "https://donateyourtab.to/"
     dead: true

-tweet: "If they actually donate the proceeds to charity, this is a great move."
+message: "If they actually donate the proceeds to charity, this is a great move."
 ---

 ## Update from the 30th of January 2022